stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 * resources limits cannot be easily enforced in `cron` jobs, meaning that a single user can end up monopolizing all the resources of a login node,
+* no amount of resources can be guaranteed when executing a `cron` job, leading to unreliable runtime and performance,
 * user `cron` jobs have the potential of bringing down whole nodes by creating fork bombs, if they're not carefully crafted and tested,
-* compute and login nodes could be redeployed at any time, meaning that `cron` jobs scheduled there could go away without the user being notified, and cause all sorts of unexpected results.
+* compute and login nodes could be redeployed at any time, meaning that `cron` jobs scheduled there could go away without the user being notified, and cause all sorts of unexpected results,
+* `cron` jobs could be mistakenly scheduled on several nodes and run multiple times, which could result in corrupted files.

 As an alternative, if you need to run recurring tasks at regular intervals, we recommend the following approach: by using the `--begin` job submission option,